COVID

 CLEANING AGENTS – have mostly been directed at the capsid or lipid envelope of the virus, which they cannot access through their mucous coverings.
 Mucous can withstand soap and alcohol, but it cannot withstand alkalai; because it is held together by disulfide bonds, which get broken easily by strong bases; such as bleach, ammonia, sodium hydroxide (lye), sodium carbonate, limestone, and sodium bicarbonate (baking soda).

 POLITICS - The first outbreak occurred in China, where it was tackled by a very modern medical system, which has one clear chain of command, with one person at the top of that chain, to whom everyone reports loyally.
 By February 2020, they had brought the first outbreak under control.
 At that point, the person at the top of that command chain knew more about COVID than anyone in the world.
 He may be willing to lie and cheat; but he was proud of controlling the outbreak, he wanted to be accepted by the world community, and he had no reason to lie to our president or the rest of the world at that time about COVID.
 He told Trump, “You catch it from the breath.”
 At that point, we were still being told to keep washing our hands and using hand sanitizer rather than to use masks.
-We were waiting for science to give us answers, while common sense had the answers.
-Respiratory viruses spread by inhalation rather than touch.
+While we were waiting for science to give us answers, we were overlooking common sense.
+Covid is a respiratory virus, and respiratory viruses spread by inhalation rather than touch.
 Education is more effective than legislation, because people don't like being told what to do.

 FOOTNOTES